Skip to content

 Cigarettes, Cravings, and EMDR: What the Feeling-State Protocol Tells Us About Smoking

-ByTimothy Vermillion, DSW, LCSW, BCD November 25, 2025November 25, 2025
+ByTimothy Vermillion, DSW, LCSW, BCD November 25, 2025November 25, 2025 Reading Time: 5 minutes

 For years, most conversations about smoking have focused on nicotine, willpower, and “readiness to quit.”
 Useful, but incomplete.
 If you work with veterans or other high-stress populations, you already know: cigarettes are not just a chemical habit.
 They are tied to feelings—calm after chaos, connection with buddies, a moment of control when everything else is…